jbatalha1/restws_personal/README.txt

 Design goals and concept
 ------------------------

- * Create a module that simply exposes Backdrop's data (e.g. entities) as web resources, thus creating a simple RESTful web service.
+ * Create a module that simply exposes Drupal's data (e.g. entities) as web resources, thus creating a simple RESTful web service.
 It aims to be fully compliant to the REST principles.